laguiar/dca-optimizer/README.md

 ### TODOs

 - Add payload examples and strategy configurations.
+- Add instructions to run the application locally or using a docker image.
 - Add new strategy: **_PORTFOLIO_** - all assets are going to be invested but the radio weight:target is used to balanced out over and under target assets.
 - Add a configuration option to considere the ATH distance in the calculations.
-- Payload validations
+- Payload validations.
-- Make it available on Heroku _(or maybe test Render out)_
+- Make it available on Heroku _(or maybe test Render out)_.
+- Make it available via docker image.